World Ocean Review: World Ocean Review 2: The Future of Fish – The Fisheries of the Future (2013)

 The importance of marine fish and fishing in feeding the world population is discussed in five chapters.
 Various questions are explored, such as: How do marine ecosystems work?
 How important is fish in the human diet?
 And what risks are posed by the ever-increasing global consumption of fish?

 World Ocean Review 1: Living with the Oceans (2010)

 The first edition of the World Ocean Review provides an overview of all topics of relevance to the marine environment.

+Reception

+Many national and international researchers have summarised numerous studies from the fields of climate and marine research in the reports.
+According to Die Zeit, the third issue was the first comprehensive assessment of the estimated quantity of oil and gas reserves below the sea floor.